iurimb/Bee-Nest-Computer-Vision/README.md

 All methods had their value, but also their shortcomings due to the nature of the task.
 The methods using two points or even just comparing first to last position were more effective than a single line or two lines (as the code available).
 This project was merely experimental and is by no means a finished product.

 ## Running the codes
-Codes are found in the "auxiliary_codes", "training_loop" and "detect_count_and_track" folders.
+Codes are found in the "training_loop" and "detect_count_and_track" folders.
+The training_loop code is easily executed by just inserting your 'data.yaml' file_path into the "data" variable.

 **OBSERVATIONS**:
 **1)** I used a modified version of the annotator method in "LineZoneAnnotator" to display information on the videos.
 I uploaded my "Line_Zone" file together with the code.